USA EB 5 Visa

 The EB-5 visa for USA immigration is designed specifically for those wishing to immigrate to the USA by investing in the creation of a new commercial enterprise.

-This relatively new method to apply for a Permanent Resident Card for lawful permanent residence in the USA, the much coveted USA Green Card, is granted far more infrequently than the other employment-based US Green Card visa services and requires a substantial investment in order to qualify.
+This relatively new method to apply for a Permanent Resident Card for lawful permanent residence in the USA, the much-coveted USA Green Card, is granted far more infrequently than the other employment-based US Green Card visa services and requires a substantial investment in order to qualify.
 The requirements of this American visa category are also fluid and although some criteria are clearly defined, whether an application fulfills other requirements is generally decided by the United States Citizenship and Immigration Services (USCIS)

 Understanding the range of USA immigration services can be complex and time-consuming; for those migrating to the USA on a permanent residency basis, several routes to applying for USA Green Cards may be considered.
-In addition, for those entering the USA for a short-term visitor to live and work in the USA for a defined period of time, the most appropriate route must be determined from the wide variety of non-immigration visas for the USA.
+In addition, for those entering the USA a short-term visitors to live and work in the USA for a defined period of time, the most appropriate route must be determined from the wide variety of non-immigration visas for the USA.

 When applying for an American Green Card, whether through an employment-based route or through familial ties, the key benefit of permanent resident status is that an applicant may commence living and working in the USA without any time restrictions.
-Unlike short-term American visas such as the B1 business visitor visa or the B2 tourist visa which are awarded for a strictly limited period of time, USA permanent residents enjoy many, though not all the benefits of living in America enjoyed by USA citizens.
+Unlike short-term American visas such as the B1 business visitor visa or the B2 tourist visa which are awarded for a strictly limited period of time, USA permanent residents enjoy many, though not all the benefits of living in America enjoyed by the USA citizens.
 American business visas both temporary and permanent place emphasis upon an offer of employment being in place from a US company before an application can be made.
 Only in the case of the EB-1 visa for priority workers and in some circumstances the EB-2 visa where much like the Highly Skilled Migrant Programme or HSMP in the UK, can a candidate immigrate to the USA without a job offer being made.
 The EB-5 category is an exception, however, based as it is upon investment.
-EB-5 visas do have criteria which must be met, and it is important to note that of the submissions lodged, a small percentage are successful, however a job offer as such is not required.
+EB-5 visas do have criteria that must be met, and it is important to note that of the submissions lodged, a small percentage are successful, however a job offer as such is not required.

-Applying for an EB-5 visa is based upon an applicant’s intention to begin a commercial enterprise which will be of benefit to the United States economy and will create employment opportunities for at least 10 people in the permanent resident or US citizen categories.
+Applying for an EB-5 visa is based upon an applicant’s intention to begin a commercial enterprise that will be of benefit to the United States economy and will create employment opportunities for at least 10 people in the permanent resident or US citizen categories.
 In America, visas of this kind are based around investment, and the minimum amount required is USD $1,000,000, although in cases where an investment is in a “targeted employment area”, this figure may be reduced by half.

 Creating Employment Opportunities